HeavyMedl/heavymedl.github.io/src/content/notes/recruiter-notes.md

 ### Finer detail

 - Our team builds and maintains several internal Vue applications
-  - One is the archetypal microsite that is used as a reference
+  - One is the archetypal microsite that is used as a reference.
+This is called `climbers-site`.
   - Another is a package discovery tool used by engineers to evaluate metadata.
 It's also used by product managers for reporting.
+This is called `Packwood`
+  - Quickstart microsite is the template used to base every new microsite.
+It is scaffolded with a CLI tool that I built and maintain.
 - Ensure assets bundled by build tools are consumable by our custom back-end.
   - **Example**: We maintain several Java libraries that facilitate this.
-- We write CLI tools for scaffolding new applications:
-  - **Example**: Our NPM initializer
 - We write GitLab CI scripts for publishing NPM packages to our internal registry.
 - Perform R&D on emerging front-end technologies.
 We vet them and build proof-of-technologies
   - **Example**: brought Vite and Vitest to REI.
 - Build tools, plugins, and configurations that are used company-wide.
+- We support teams in the adoption of new tools, frameworks, and patterns.

 #### Ecosystem